wpexplorer/just-events/readme.txt

 If you are using a classic WordPress theme you will need to contact the theme developer and ask how to modify the layout as this will be dependent on the theme you are using.

+== Screenshots ==

+1. Events dashboard.
+2. Settings page.
+Minimal options.
+3. Event Archive template using the WordPress theme block editor.
+4. Single Event meta settings (Gutenberg editor).
+5. Example of a customized single event template using the Twenty Twenty Four theme.

 == Changelog ==

+= 1.0.5 =

+* Updated the tested up to WP version number.
+* Fixed when disabling the "Enable Archive" or "Hide Past Events" settings they were not actually being disabled.

 = 1.0.4 =